microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

 - change the icon
 - change the action

-Changing the name and

 It is important that these modifications are done through `ActionMap` instead of `Command`.
- This is to ensure that the `ActionMap` is always aligned with `Command`'s values.
+ This is to ensure that the `ActionMap` is always aligned with `Command`'s values. `Command` should only expose getters in the projected type to enforce this.
 Thus, we can add the following functions to `ActionMap`:

  ```c++
  runtimeclass ActionMap